-Also help the dieters avoid the traps which can arise from concrete thinking.
+Also help dieters avoid traps which can arise from concrete thinking.
 Calorie counts constitute one such trap.
 Researchers at Cleveland State University, University of Kansas, and Arizona State University noticed how many food and beverage marketers state calorie counts in potentially misleading ways.
 An item will be listed as having 799 calories, for instance.

 Do 99-ending calorie counts tempt dieters in ways similar to how 99-ending prices tempt shoppers?
 For the health-motivated, yes.
 A group of health-motivated participants expressed higher purchase intention for a 99-calorie beer than for a 100-calorie beer.
 There was little difference in purchase intentions among those with low health motivation.
 People with high health motivation expressed little interest in consuming a sugar donut, whether it was said to be 199-calorie or 200-calorie.
 But they did say they’d feel less guilty eating the 199-calorie version.